Robust, positive and exact model reduction via monotone matrices: Monotone matrices

-Assume now $X$ is monotone and non-negative, then $\mathrm{cone}(X)=\Rb_+^n$.
-We can then notice that non-negative linear combination of non-negative vectors can only increase support.
-Consider for example $u,v \in \mathbb{R}^n_+$ two non-negative vectors and $f = \alpha u + \beta v$, $\alpha, \beta \in \mathbb{R}_+$: it holds $\mathrm{dim}(\mathrm{supp}(f)) \geq \mathrm{max}\{\mathrm{dim}(\mathrm{supp}(u)), \mathrm{dim}(\mathrm{supp}(v))\}$.
-This implies that, in order to positively generate $\mathbb{R}^n_+$ with $n$ non-negative vectors, these have to be proportional to the canonical basis and thus, in order for $X$ to be monotone, its rows (and thus columns) must be proportional to the canonical vectors, and consequently mutually orthogonal. \end{proof} This result shows that square non-negative monotone matrices have a very peculiar form, that is the one of a non-negative generalized permutation matrix, namely a matrix that has only one positive entry for each column and each row, while the other entries are zero.
-A similar characterization can be extended to rectangular matrices: \begin{proposition} Let $X \in \Rb^{n \times m}$ with $n \geq m$ be a full-rank non-negative matrix.
-Then $X$ is monotone if and only if it contains a set of $m$ distinct orthogonal rows. \end{proposition} \begin{proof} ($\Rightarrow$) Suppose that $X$ is monotone, hence $\mathrm{cone}(X) \supseteq \mathbb{R}^m_+$.
-This is equivalent to say that $m$ rows of $X$ generate the cone $\mathbb{R}^m_+,$ since all others $n-m$ rows are linearly dependent and hence are inside the cone generated by these $m$ rows.
+The following result extends Proposition \ref{prop: square monotone} to rectangular matrices: { while such extension} is not new (see again \cite[Chapter 3]{farina2000positive}), we prove it here in a way that serves as an introduction to the proofs of the results of the next sections. \begin{proposition} Let $X \in \Rb^{n \times m}$ with $n \geq m$ be a full-rank non-negative matrix.
+Then $X$ is monotone if and only if it contains a set of $m$ distinct orthogonal rows. \end{proposition} \begin{proof} ($\Rightarrow$) Suppose that $X$ is monotone: by point 3 of Theorem 1, $\mathrm{cone}(X) \supseteq \mathbb{R}^m_+$.
+This is equivalent to saying that the $m$ rows of $X$ generate the cone $\mathbb{R}^m_+,$ since all the others $n-m$ rows are linearly dependent and therefore are inside the cone generated by these $m$ rows.
 Reordering the rows of $X$ so that these $m$ rows are at the top, we obtain a square $m \times m$ monotone matrix.
 According to Proposition \ref{prop: square monotone} its rows are orthogonal.\\ ($\Leftarrow$) Observe that a reordering of the rows of $X$ is equivalent to left-multiply $X$ by a permutation matrix $P$.
-This operations does not alter the row space, namely the span of the rows of $X$ as $\mathrm{span}(X^\top) = \mathrm{span}(X^\top P^\top)$.
-More importantly, it implies that $\mathrm{cone}(PX) = \mathrm{cone}(X)$.
+This operation does not alter the row space, namely the span of the rows of $X$ as $\mathrm{span}(X^\top) = \mathrm{span}(X^\top P^\top)$.
+More importantly, it implies $\mathrm{cone}(PX) = \mathrm{cone}(X)$.
 Suppose now that $X$ contains a set of $m$ distinct orthogonal rows.
 There exists a permutation matrix $P \in \Rb^{n \times n}$ that rearranges the $m$ orthogonal rows at the top such that